March 31, 2014 | by Syncplicity by Axway Team

 And guess what?
 Things just got more complicated now that we’re all going mobile (or Going Lite!).
 Gone are the days when people only edited files on their desktops.
 In the old world scenario, you could get by with a single point of protection.
 But today, when files are edited anytime and on any device, you have to worry about more than desktops crashing—you need to worry about the security, availability, and synchronization of all files and devices.

 So what should you do about it?

 Laptops crash and burn.
 Mobile devices are lost and stolen.
 Files get corrupted and documents are overwritten.
 Your users may hope that these things don’t happen to them but, as Vince Lombardi said, “hope is not a strategy.”
 Not for your users and not for you.
-But don’t worry, if you’ve got Syncplicity, we’ve got your back—and theirs!
+But don’t worry, if you’ve got Syncplicity by Axway, we’ve got your back—and theirs!

 So, Happy World Backup Day everyone.
 And here’s to hoping the world doesn’t need to be reminded next year!

 The Great IT and Mobile User Peace Treaty

 The conflict between IT and users appears to be coming to a peaceful end as together they are finding unprecedented common ground.
 For years, users have pushed software companies for easy-to-use applications to help them do their jobs, while IT has maniacally focused on delivering highly available, secure and reliable systems and applications with simplicity and intuitiveness taking a backseat.